 We collect anonymised statistics to continually improve the content, self-service solutions and to enhance the overall experience you get when you visit our site.

-Our Google Analytics web analysis cookies are used to measure how you use our website.
+Our Siteimprove Analytics analysis cookies are used to measure how you use our website.
 We use them to generate statistics on the use of our website, as well as to spot irregularities on our website so that we may improve the user experience.

-For more information about Google Analytics cookies, please see:
+For more information about Siteimprove Analytics cookies, please see:

 Cookies for sharing content with social networks